 Watch the YouTube video below for a full walk-through on blending 2 exposures together.

 If you are doing deep space astrophotography, like nebulae or galaxies, there's another process we can try.
-It's called Median Stacking.
+It's called photo stacking.
 This is where we take multiple photos and stack them to reduce noise.
 In each photo there is random noise / grain which obstructs fine detail.
-By stacking multiple photos, Photoshop is able to find the static detail (galaxy, nebula, stars) and effectively remove the random grain in the photo.
+By stacking multiple photos, certain applications are able to find the static detail (galaxy, nebula, stars) and effectively remove the random grain in the photo.
 This process works very well when using a star tracker!
 I recommend taking at least 20 exposures at night for this to work well.